pacnpal/Pac-cogs/cline_docs/activeContext.md

 - Added fallback to absolute imports in component_manager.py to handle different loading scenarios
 - Simplified relative import in core/__init__.py to use correct package structure
 - Added fallback to absolute imports in queue_processor.py for consistent import handling
+- Added fallback to absolute imports in message_handler.py with TYPE_CHECKING support
 - Imports are now more resilient while maintaining relative import patterns

 ## Active Files